allround-software-engineering/blog/docs/_posts/2020-05-16-handbook-error-handling.markdown

 Software runs in real world.
 Therefore, software will encounter various less-than-ideal situations:

 - User could enter invalid data.
-- Harddrive can fail.
+- Hard-drive can fail.
-- Network connections can be distrupted.
+- Network connections can be disrupted.
 E.g. [submarine network cable cut by ship anchor.](https://en.wikipedia.org/wiki/2008_submarine_cable_disruption)

 Correct software behavior must define handling logic for all possible error situations.

-All actual code implementaiton will handle all error in some way, either explicit or implicit.
+All actual code implementation will handle all error in some way, either explicit or implicit.

 Examples of explicit error handling:
 - Catching an exception and show an error message to user then return to some known state.